 And, boy, that hard ribbon sure looked like the last word to me; undulating veins of rubies, emeralds, and pearls.
 I lunged for the ribbon, for I wanted to get that last word in my mouth.
 But grandma closed her spotted hand, put the last word back in her black pocket.

-"And that's why I tell it to you, Anton Sogn Celadon; the day Elsa and I went out and got something.
+"And that's why I tell it to you, Anton Sogn Celadon; the day Elsa and I went out West and got something.
 Some say that's why poor Elsa died.
 But it didn't happen that way.
 But who cares what some say.
-The story Elsa and I got was all there was to get.
+The story Elsa and I got out West was all there was to get.
 And that's what you need to go out and get; a story of your own.
 Cause if you don't got no story to get into, you're dead."

 No comments: